 1. Strategy Collectors vs Strategic Thinkers: Learners who know multiple strategies but can't judge when to use them become ineffective learners who apply techniques inappropriately across subjects.

-2. The Highlighting Trap: When students mechanically apply successful strategies from one subject to another, they create cognitive noise instead of meaningful learning outcomes.
+2. The Highlighting Trap: When learners mechanically apply successful strategies from one subject to another, they create cognitive noise instead of meaningful learning outcomes.

 3. Three Knowledge Types Every Teacher Should Know: Understanding declarative, procedural, and conditional knowledge helps teachers pinpoint exactly where learners struggle with strategy selection and application.

-4. Why Capable Learners Sometimes Underperform: Students with strong skills but weak conditional knowledge waste mental energy on unsuitable approaches, reducing their capacity for actual learning.
+4. Why Capable Learners Sometimes Underperform: learners with strong skills but weak conditional knowledge waste mental energy on unsuitable approaches, reducing their capacity for actual learning.

 The Three Types of Knowledge: What Jake Was Missing